martiabr/putti-plotter-plot/spacestation/README.md

 Or we include connection as a separate structure type (subclass of capsule)?
 Want to include many different types, also connection with a flat part.
+Yes, connection is a separate type, with the special behaviour that it only adds a single open point, in same direction as it has.
+To do this right we also need the constraint system.
+As 1. connection can only be placed on capsule type and 2. only capsule can be placed on connection type (?)
+Furthermore, we need the height matching logic to work.
+The procedure here will be: 1. prev structure side will match height of prev structure, 2.other side will be randomly sampled based on max/min height + sampled gain on prev height.
+Then the bb size is determined from max of these two.